 Control your focus.

-Sometimes, you’re your own worst enemy.
-You can literally block yourself from getting distracted by websites, email or anything else computer-related with the apps like, SelfControl (for Mac), Cold Turkey (for PC).
-There are also similar options for Android users.
+Sometimes, your attention span is the problem.
+You can literally block yourself from getting distracted by websites, email, or anything else computer-related with the apps like, SelfControl

 Download study apps.

 You’re probably aware that there are more student apps

 than you could ever need or want.
 Choose one or two that suit your study needs and utilize them.
 If you feel they aren’t working for you, try out a different type.

 Sometimes students need to be reminded to meet their body’s basic needs.
 Eat healthy, nutritious meals before study sessions.
 Also, bring along a study snack